Gurney's pitta

-Gurney's pitta (Hydrornis gurneyi) (นกแต้วแร้วท้องดำ) is a medium-sized passerine bird.
+Gurney's pitta (Hydrornis gurneyi) (นกแต้วแร้วท้องดำ, lit. "black-bellied pitta") is a medium-sized passerine bird.
 It breeds in the Malay Peninsula, with populations mainly in Myanmar.
 The common name and Latin binomial commemorate the British banker and amateur ornithologist John Henry Gurney (1819-1890).
 Its diet consists of slugs, insects, and earthworms.

 Taxonomy

 Gurney's pitta was described by the amateur ornithologist Allan Octavian Hume in 1875 and given the binomial name Pitta gurneyi.
 The species was moved to the resurrected genus Hydrornis based on the results of a molecular phylogenetic study published in 2006.
 The genus Hydrornis had been introduced by the English zoologist Edward Blyth in 1843.
 The specific epithet was chosen to honour the amateur ornithologist John Henry Gurney (1819-1890).

 Description

 The male has a blue crown and black-and-yellow underparts; the rest of the head is black, and it has warm brown upperparts.
 The female has a brown crown and buffy-whitish underparts.